quinn-rs/quinn/docs/book/src/networking-introduction.md

 Let's look at two areas where this head-of-line blocking issue is a huge deal.

-**Multiplayer Game Networking**

-Multiplayer action games are based on a constant stream of packets sent at a speed ranging from 10 to 30 packets per second.
-For the most part, the data in these packages are so time-sensitive that only the most recent data is useful.
-You can think of the input and position of the player, the orientation and speed, and the state of the physical objects in the world.
-If a single packet drops out we can not afford to queue up 10-30 packets a second until the lost packet is retransmitted.
-This could cause annoying lag behavior and a bad user experience.

 **Web Networking**

-Game networking is not the only area where this head-of-line blocking is a big issue.
 The World Wide Web is a place where quick web-page load speeds are important (who wants to wait 200ms to the long right?).
 As websites get bigger and attention decreases, we need faster loading times for websites.